-6543-6544 Special Projects in Oil/Acrylic I & II 3 sem. hrs. each
+6543-6544 Special Projects in Oil/Acrylic I & II

 These courses are for the purpose of directed experience in oil/acrylic painting.
 Courses are designed with flexibility whereby an advanced art student may continue an advanced level of work in oil/acrylic projects determined according to individual need and specific areas of interest.
 The student will submit a proposal that establishes specific goals and objectives that must be approved and supervised by the professor or record.